 - Hammock (optional)

-In addition to tents, food, cooking gear and tubing equipment, we can provide sleeping bag and sleeping pad on a first register, first serve basis.
-If needed, there is a place on the registration form to request these items.
-If you have already registered and need to make a change to your sleeping equipment needs, please contact the Recreational Life Department at email@example.com.
+In addition to tents, food, cooking gear and tubing equipment, we can provide a sleeping bag, sleeping pad and hammock if needed.
+We will contact students a few weeks prior to the trip to find out who needs this equipment.
+If you have any questions regarding equipment needs, please contact the Recreational Life Department at firstname.lastname@example.org.

 Note: The above are recommendations.
 In the world of camping, reusing the same shirt for a few days/weeks is always an option :) Items made out of synthetics (Under Armour, Capilene, nylon, etc.) will dry faster when wet so these are great for getting wet.

 The items marked * are one’s that you should not ignore because it could greatly impact your comfort, health, or ability to participate.